Approval of Denmark's so-called jewelry bill allows the government to take asylum seekers' assets

 Migrant mother deterred

-One Syrian migrant in Denmark who spoke to CNN said she had no intention of remaining in the country because of the requirement, which would see her wait years to apply for her 9-year-old daughter, still in Syria
+One Syrian migrant in Denmark who spoke to CNN said she had no intention of remaining in the country because of the requirement, which would see her wait years to apply for her 9-year-old daughter, still in Syria, to rejoin her.

 “Sometimes I say to my friends, I’m scared that if I die here, my daughter won’t know where her mother is buried,” she said.